odysian/aws-terraform-infrastructure/README.md

     - Gained better understanding of how modules rely on each other
         - Compute depends on Database only through its variables
         - Monitoring depends on the other modules outputs
+- **Security hardening (networking):**
+  - Split ALB and EC2 security groups and restricted web instance traffic to only come from the ALB SG
+  - DB SG only allows MySQL from the web instance SG

 ### Multi-Environment Setup (dev / prod)